eddmann/eddmann.github.io/_posts/2018/2018-08-16-mince-pie-challenge-adding-and-listing-mince-pies-with-amazon-dynamodb.md

   };
 ```

-At this time we simply expose an `addPie` function which allows us to partially apply it with the desired stages table name.
+At this time we simply expose an `addPie` function which allows us to partially apply it with the desired stage's table name.
 Once invoked, we build up the initial pie structure, persist it to the DynamoDB table and finally return it to the caller.
 This pie structure is typed by Flow, and as such needs to be added to `src/types/index.js`.